patrickshih123/BluetoothSerial_Cordova/README.md

+# Function of the App
+It's mainly built for IOT.
+For example, the temperature information can be transmitted through Bluetooth from device to mobile phone real-time.
+Meanwhile, the data can be shown on the App graphically.

 # BluetoothSerial_Cordova
 (1) Android/iOS App for bluetoothSerial HC-05 developed with Cordova, using the language, Javascript.
 (2) Please set up the development environment of Cordova.